Is Indonesia Worth Visiting? Everything You Need to Know

 In certain regions, there is a predominant Muslim population, leading to potential limitations on alcohol.
 Therefore, it’s crucial to do your research beforehand, and always respect the local customs of the area you are lucky enough to be visiting.

 Local Beers: Indonesia has several popular local beer brands, such as Bintang and Anker.
+Expect to see lots of tourists in Bali wearing a Bintang t-shirt!

 Local spirits: Arak is a traditional Indonesian distilled spirit, often made from rice or palm sap and it has a high alcohol content.